 Resolving Marital Conflict: A Roadmap on How to Fight Fair with Your Spouse

 Let’s face it, marriage can be hard!
 When two different personalities decide to intertwine their lives and establish an exclusive union that is expected to last into perpetuity, the potential for friction can be quite high.
 Case in point, studies have shown that on average, only 31% of marital disputes constitute solvable problems (Gottman, 1994).
 That means that issues will present themselves, the requisite solutions will be applied, and the problems will never appear again.
 That then suggests that a startling 69% of marital problems are considered perpetual problems, meaning issues arise, they’re temporarily resolved, and then they reappear again on an ongoing basis (Gottman, 1994).
 For example, it is an all-too-familiar occurrence for couples to argue because of their differences in orderliness, which is largely due to the contrast in how their personalities are constituted.
 Because the more orderly spouse may have a higher sensitivity to disorder, he or she may be more inclined to become agitated when an area of the house is in disarray.
 This spouse may then petition their partner to clean the area that was causing their unrest, only to find that a week later, there’s another area of the house that the less orderly spouse has left unkempt.
 This familiar scenario is evidence of how personality differences inevitably result in perpetual marital problems.
 Given that personality differences beset each and every marriage, it is then sensible that couples learn how to engage in tolerable conflict because disputes are bound to occur.
 In light of this, I will be discussing Gottman’s Four Horsemen of the Apocalypse, which are four relational patterns that ought to be avoided to increase the likelihood that one’s marital relationship will withstand the test of time.
 These horsemen include criticism, defensiveness, contempt and stonewalling.
 Dr. John Gottman, a leading research psychologist in the domain of couple dynamics, first published his research on the four horsemen in 1994.
 In his investigation, he found that if couples employed the horsemen regularly enough, the probability was quite high that the marriage would end in divorce (Gottman & Levenson, 2002).
-Within this article, I will explain what the four horsemen are and also review their more effective alternatives or antidotes.
+Within this article for essay structure, I will explain what the four horsemen are and also review their more effective alternatives or antidotes.
 With this information in mind, you’ll be able to experience greater marital satisfaction and increase the likelihood of your marriage going the distance.

 Decades ago, Gottman set out to determine what relational patterns were characteristic of marital relationships that remained together, and those that fell apart (Gottman, 1994).
 In order to assess this, he invited droves of newlywed couples to a bed and breakfast-like laboratory setting for a weekend, in which he outfitted the site with video cameras and physiological monitors so that he could examine their relational patterns and physiological responses to one another.
 Each couple participated in an oral interview in which they reported on their relationship history, they then completed a number of questionnaires and then they were video recorded engaging in neutral conversation, pleasant conversation, and conflictual conversation.
 The couples were then directed to review the video recordings, rate their emotional responses, and then expert coders categorized their behaviors.
 After several years had passed, the couples were invited to participate in follow-up interviews in order to discuss the state of their marriage.
 At the end of the longitudinal study, he dubbed the couples that stayed together and reported marital satisfaction, “Master Relationships,” and those that did not, “Disaster Relationships.”
 He discovered a number of interesting findings, but one of the most striking ones was that the “Disaster Relationships” regularly used the four horsemen when in the throes of conflict, whereas the “Master Relationships” used them minimally.
 Furthermore, the latter group was more likely to utilize the antidotes to the four horsemen.
 Naturally, you’re likely wondering what actions characterize the four horsemen and their antidotes, so without further ado, let’s get to it.